Week 1

 We met several loopers in the locks but not the same ones everyday.
 Boaters seem to move different speed.
 We made really good friends with Lil’G (Gina and Don) from Texas.

-Here are some pictures of week 4 adventures.
+Here are some pictures for this week’s adventures.

 Troy Lock #1, so nice we are the only boat on our first lock